SalAlba/real-world-pt2/README.md

 `withTxDb` will create the request scope for each invocation of `create/update` and inject a new transaction on each request.
 After passing current `tx` to the factory functions we'll get transactional `create` and `update`.

+## Decinding where to put favorites count

+If you check https://hyperapp.netlify.app/ there's a favorite/unfavorite icon.
+In our  simplified version we don't track who liked the article, just the total count.
+Where would you store the total count of favorites for an article?